bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

     * tips

 # Annotation todos
-Put global annotations and other admin values including todos in a single admin object at the album top level.
+Fix logue
 Fix carousel annotation not hiding upon ear click (might need to reconsider making 0 the default, maybe pass -1 to api, then api passes null to component)

-Pass annotations externally instead of through finalSongs If single card, just pass it instead of array.
+If single card, just pass it instead of array.
-If just single card, don't have dot keys, and then get dot keys from annotation If wiki or wormhole is single, just pass it instead of array.
+If just single card, don't have dot keys, and then get dot keys from annotation If wiki or wormhole index is single, just pass it instead of array.
 Make dot keys bit numbers